BenjiKCF/awesome-language-dataset/README.md

 # awesome-language-dataset
 Collection of all language dataset for finetuning LLM

-A quick repo to download all the dataset to finetune your LLM
+A quick repo to download all the dataset to finetune your LLM.
+Pull requests are welcome.

 | Data                  | Quantity |                             Source                             | Description                                                    |